KathrynBrusewitz/Cortex-Api/README.md

 ### Robo 3T (Optional)

-You can use [Robo 3T](https://robomongo.org/) to manage the database through a GUI.
+[Robo 3T](https://robomongo.org/) manages the database through a GUI.

 In Robo 3T, set the address to `localhost` and the port to `27017`.
 Name the connection anything you want.

 ### POSTman (Optional)

-You can use [POSTman](https://www.getpostman.com/) to test routes through a GUI.
+[POSTman](https://www.getpostman.com/) tests routes through a GUI.

 # Packages and Configuration